Hydrogen Epoch of Reionization Array

-The Hydrogen Epoch of Reionization Array (HERA) is a radio telescope dedicated to observing large scale structure during and prior to the epoch of reionization.
+The Hydrogen Epoch of Reionization Array (HERA; Principal Investigator Aaron Parsons) is a radio telescope dedicated to observing large scale structure during and prior to the epoch of reionization.
 HERA is a Square Kilometre Array (SKA) precursor instrument, intended to observe the early universe and to assist in the design of the full SKA.
 Along with MeerKAT, also in South Africa, and two radio telescopes in Western Australia, the Australian SKA Pathfinder (ASKAP) and the Murchison Widefield Array (MWA), the HERA is one of four precursors to the final SKA.
 It is located in the Meerkat National Park.

 Motivation

 There is a large time interval between the universe's recombination epoch (z=1100) and the time (z = 7±1) after which intergalactic gas is largely reionized.
 Studies of the cosmic microwave background (CMB) have shown the structure of the universe at the start of this interval, and deep optical surveys such as the Sloan Digital Sky Survey show the structure after this time interval, but there is little data available from the time when the first generation of stars and the earliest black holes were appearing.
 Since hydrogen was by far the most common element in the early universe, a natural way to examine the epoch when stars appeared is to look at the fraction of hydrogen that is ionized.
 Astronomers observe cold atomic hydrogen with the 21 cm (1420 MHz) spectral line.
 Assuming that reionization occurs at z = 6 to 8, one would expect to see this spectral line redshifted into a frequency range around 150 to 200 MHz.
 A series of instruments such as PAPER, LOFAR and MWA have been looking for this radiation.
 HERA is a project to look for this radiation with improved sensitivity.

 The CMB provides a background screen upon which the hydrogen reionization signal will be seen.
 Very cold hydrogen gas will absorb CMB photons, and produce a dip in the CMB signal.
 Warm hydrogen will emit 21 cm (rest frame) photons, increasing the sky brightness above what the CMB provides.
 After the hydrogen is fully reionized, the CMB will no longer be affected by the 21 cm line transitions of neutral hydrogen.
 Observing how absorption and emission vary as a function of z, and as a function of sky position, will provide tight constraints on models of the formation of stars, galaxies and supermassive black holes.